Using images on the website

-To locate this image in Flickr, copy and paste the number image number id 30278300174 to the end of the following URL:
+To locate this image in Flickr, copy and paste the number image number id, in this case, 39642951155, to the end of the following URL:

 Some images require you to credit the creator when you use them.
 Always read the terms of an image's licence before you use it.